inkwell-studio/catechism-of-the-catholic-church-fresh/README.md

 # Catechism of the Catholic Church

-_A proof-of-concept showing how the Catechism can be presented online in a more user-friendly way._
+_A proof-of-concept for a better online version of the Catechism._

 ## Development